Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What are the top challenges businesses face with SMS?

-Even though SMS is one of the most effective communication channels, it isn’t without its challenges.
+Even though SMS is one of the most effective communication channels, it isn’t without its challenges, including the following:

-• Spam filtering: Carriers filter enormous volumes of spam — more than 642 million spam texts are sent in the U.S. every day — and in the process, legitimate business messages can get caught in the net.
+• Spam filtering: Carriers filter enormous volumes of spam — more than 19 billion spam texts were sent in the U.S. in January 2026 alone — and in the process, legitimate business messages can get caught in the net.
+Messages are more likely to be flagged if senders haven’t properly registered their 10DLC numbers or use language that triggers carrier spam filters.

 • Delivery failures: Messages may also fail to deliver due to invalid numbers, carrier restrictions or network issues.